 The carrying value of the Fort à la Corne properties represents the acquisition of minority interests of the Fort à la Corne properties since 2005, net of impairments.
 The decline in the Company's share price during 2011 resulted in the Company's market capitalization at December 31, 2011 being substantially less than the carrying value of the Company's net assets.
 Due to the existence of this indicator of impairment, the Company was required to assess the exploration and evaluation assets for impairment by comparing the carrying value of these assets to estimated discounted future cash flows.
 Due to the uncertainty surrounding project financing, the Company was unable to determine a reliable weighted average cost of capital to perform this assessment.
 As a result, the Company wrote down the carrying value of the Fort à la Corne properties to nil at December 31, 2011.
-Based on the recent transaction with Newmont, the Company performed an assessment of the estimated recoverable amount of the Fort à la Corne properties.
-As a result, the carrying value of the Fort à la Corne properties.
-As a result, the carrying value of the Fort à la Corne properties.
-As a result, the carrying value of the Fort à la Corne properties.
+Based on the transaction with Newmont, the Company performed an assessment of the estimated recoverable amount of the Fort à la Corne properties in 2017 and 2018.
+As a result, the carrying value of the Fort à la Corne properties was determined to be \$66,344 thousand at December 31, 2018 (2017 - \$66,344 thousand).